 4. Be inspired

 When choosing decor for a Reiki room it can help to consider what you yourself find relaxing and take inspiration from that.
 For example, does the sight of softly burning candles remind you of relaxed evenings at home?
-Chances are there are some places like the beach or a spa that we all find more peaceful, let them be your inspiration!
+Chances are there are some places like the beach, a spa or a peaceful forest that we all find to be quite relaxing, let them be your inspiration!

 5. Display the Five Reiki Principles

 Displaying the Five Reiki Principles in a nice frame on a wall or surface in your Reiki healing room can help centre you before a session and also remind you of your connection to Dr Usui who created these principles all of those years ago.

 The Five Reiki Principles are:

 - Just for today, I will not worry.

 - Just for today, I will not be angry.